 ANNUAL MEETING INFO & FINANCIALS

-The Board of the Cambria Historical Society is happy to announce that our museum is opening by reservation only for groups of six or less.
-Masks will be required for this docent led tour, and all Covid-19 safety measures will be followed.
-Our Museum is now open 1-4 p.m. on Saturday and Sunday.
+The Board of the Cambria Historical Society is happy to announce that our Museum is now open 1-4 p.m. on Saturday and Sunday.
 No reservations are needed.
+Masks will be available and all Covid-19 safety measures will be followed.
 If you would like a small group tour in our garden contact Consuelo Macedo at 805–748-8651.